 Several methods can be employed to perform time trend analysis, each with its strengths and weaknesses:

 - Moving Averages: This technique smooths out short-term fluctuations to reveal the underlying trend.
 A moving average is calculated by averaging data points over a specific period.
-For example, a 5-period moving average would average the data from the current period and the four preceding periods.
+Here's one way to look at it: a 5-period moving average would average the data from the current period and the four preceding periods.

 - Exponential Smoothing: This method assigns exponentially decreasing weights to older observations, giving more weight to recent data.
 This is useful when recent data is considered more relevant for forecasting.